top of page

 Shrines of gaiety: Kate Atkinson at her best

-I love Kate Atkinson's writing, and her 2022 outing, Shrines of gaiety, is another great addition to her stable of historical novels.
-Kate Atkinson always writes interesting and complex characters whom she expertly weaves into plots within plots with typical dry British humour and a strong sense of the time period.
+I love Kate Atkinson's writing!
+Her 2022 outing, Shrines of gaiety, is another great addition to her stable of historical novels.
+Atkinson always writes interesting and complex characters whom she expertly weaves into plots within plots with typical dry British humour and a strong sense of the time period.
+You can also read my review of another historical fiction novel, Life after life, her short story collection, and the Jackson Brodie series.

 Shrines of gaiety | Published September 2022 | Read August 2023

 I love that the women in the novel are feisty and smart, driving the story forward with confidence and panache.
 There's a huge cast of characters in the story, but each one is fleshed out and contributes something meaningful to the unfolding drama.
-It could be confusing having so many characters, each with a compelling storyline, but Atkinson writes each one exquisitely, and I found myself captivated by them all.
-The writing is sharp and witty and I wasn't distracted from the story for a moment.
-I loved librarian Gwendolen, clever and brave and dedicated to her mission, and Freda, one of the 14-year old missing girls who isn't really missing, just on her own quest for stardom, identity, and autonomy.
+It could be confusing having so many characters, each with a compelling storyline, but Atkinson writes each one exquisitely.
+I found myself captivated by them all.
+The writing is sharp and witty, and I wasn't distracted from the story for a moment.
+I loved librarian Gwendolen, clever and brave and dedicated to her mission.
+I also loved Freda, one of the 14-year old missing girls who isn't really missing, just on her own quest for stardom, identity, and autonomy.

-If the author is new to you, I also highly recommend the Jackson Brodie series, which was made for TV with Jason Isaacs in the title role.
+I loved this book!
+It's one of my favourite Kate Atkinson novels and a classic example of her masterful storytelling.
+If you love British humour, I am sure you'll love Atkinson's works.
+Her books are all slightly bonkers, but in that terribly British way that I find not only endearing, but also insightful and clever.
+If the author is new to you, I highly recommend the Jackson Brodie series, which was made for TV with Jason Isaacs in the title role.
 It's one of the few authentic book-to-tv translations.

 Rating: ⭐⭐⭐⭐⭐